ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/modifying_a_model.md

 easy to loop over combinations of configuration settings using `--config`.
 However, this doesn't work if you need to iterate over different input data files.
-For example, if you have 1000 simulations of climatic patterns from El Niño-Southern Oscillation events then you might want to change the abiotic conditions to use each one of those files.
+For example, if you have 1000 simulations of climatic patterns from El Niño-Southern Oscillation events then you might want to change the abiotic conditions to use each one of those input data files.

 ### File substitution